Deena Ayesh

 What values are most important to you in your work and personal life?

-The values that guide me most are human rights, community solidarity, and anti-racism, always centering people’s stories in my research and advocacy.
-Outside of work, I express my creativity through fashion styling and exploring art, often visiting museums and curating color-rich outfits.
+The values that guide my work the most are human rights, community solidarity, and justice, always centering stories of the people in my research, service, and advocacy.